-Alternatives to a Diet While Nursing
+Alternatives To A Diet While Nursing

 Restricting your calories isn’t the only way you can help get back to a shape you’re more comfortable with.
 Here are some great alternatives to a traditional diet while breastfeeding:

 - Be active: Get out with your baby.
 The third trimester can be brutal on the body and mobility may be compromised—many women have a hard time staying as active as they previously were.
 Going out with your baby, even for walks around the neighborhood, can be beneficial to getting back into shape.
-It’s also great for your emotional and mental well-being.
+It’s also great for your emotional and

 - Eat smarter: Nursing moms are usually hungry.
 Those extra needed calories may leave you opening the fridge door more readily.
 You’re likely running on little sleep and still curbing your caffeine intake—these will all add up to making you hungrier.
 Keep plenty of healthy food options on hand so you don’t need to deny yourself good food when hunger strikes.

 - Schedule in naps: Sleep deprivation is a real problem when you’re caring for a newborn.
 Fatigue can have you looking for food when what you really need is a nice long nap.
 Have someone watch your baby while you get some sleep.
 Not only can this lead to a drop in your hunger pangs, but it will also leave you happier and more capable of focusing on your baby’s needs.